dsshim0125/s2p/README.md

 Due to the memory limit in the submission of supplementary materials, we cannot provide full offline dataset used for the paper.
 Instead, we provide tiny dataset of the cheetah-run-mixed environment with the state transition rollout by the random policy in /rl_data in the attached link.
-Download the cheetah-run-mixed_first_500k folder paste it in to data/trajwise folder.
+Download the cheetah-run-mixed_first_500k folder and paste it in to data/trajwise folder.
 If you want to follow the generating process of the state transition rollout by the random policy, you should run the below code after download the cheetah-run-mixed_first_500k folder.

 ### state transition data rollout
 ```shell
 python state_transition_rollout.py
 ```
+Then, you should run generation code...
+(TODO:DSSHIM)

-Then you can get the all_state_1step_random_action_dataset_naive.hdf5, which is the same as downloaded data from the link.
+Then you can get the all_state_1step_random_action_dataset_naive.hdf5 in data/trajwise/cheetah-run-mixed_first_500k/all_state_1step_random_action.

 For training offline RL, run the below python code.
 ### Train Offline RL
 ```shell
 bash run_iql_image.sh